edas-4sh/dark-factory/README.md

-# New Repository\n\nThis repository was generated automatically.
-It contains a basic project scaffold with a README and a .gitignore file.
+# New Repository\n\nThis is a newly created repository with basic setup.